DoSomething/darwin/README.md

 * If you see multiple examples of the same thing (spelling, caps) don't comment every time, rather make one comment saying you noticed it throughout.
 * Give full context for your comments, so they don’t read as arbitrary.
 * If you see a code smell, point them to the [prescription](https://sourcemaking.com/refactoring/smells).
 * Use PRs as a learning opportunity - ask questions to learn more even if you don't have specific feedback on the work itself.
+If you see that there's confusion / back and forth on an issue/set of issues, that could be an indication that a Dev Roundtable on the topic should be scheduled - propose the topic so that it can be scheduled and organized!

 #### What Should the Reviewer Look for?